citp/privacy-policy-historical/e/ex/exp/explainthatstuff.com.md

-> *The following text is extracted and transformed from the explainthatstuff.com privacy policy that was archived on 2013-06-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130624015847id_/http%3A//www.explainthatstuff.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the explainthatstuff.com privacy policy that was archived on 2013-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131225040010id_/http%3A//www.explainthatstuff.com/privacy.html) for the most accurate reproduction.*

 # Privacy policy: Explain that Stuff!

-_Last updated: May 2, 2013._
+_Last updated: November 12, 2013._

 We take privacy issues seriously—and yes everyone says that, but we really do.
 Here (in plain English) are full details explaining the careful steps we have taken to respect and protect your privacy as you use our website.